kylep/kyle.pericak.com/content/posts/reference_pages/ops-cheatsheet.md

 # Test MTU from Ubuntu

-You would not beleive the strange problems that an MTU issue can be the root cause of.
+You would not believe the strange problems that an MTU issue can be the root cause of.

 ```bash
 ping -M do -s 1472 <remote server>